Bathroom Wall Panels β Frequently Asked Questions

 Measuring and how many panels you need

-Note down every wall width and the panel width shown on the product page, then divide the wall width by the panel width to get a rough panel count for that wall.
-Add extra if you have windows, nibs or returns that also need covering.
+Make a note of each wall width and divide it by the panel width shown on the product page to get a rough panel count for that wall.

 Installation and fitting